nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Use `grade` command to add a description of grade progress to student in address book.
 As GRADE_PROGRESS does not require any fixed format and it is up to the user to have their own formats.
-Pupilist does not check for duplicate entries of grades.
+Pupilist does not check for duplicate entries of grades.<br>
 **Usage**: View or list mode only

 Format: `grade INDEX g/GRADE_PROGRESS`